ZhuoRoger/mongodb-balance-check/README.md

 This script provides an easy way to find out if your MongoDB shard cluster is properly balanced or not.

-You can achieve the same effect by calling `db.printShardStatus()` but it requires manually parsing the output to see if the counts are balanced for all your collections, which could be difficult if you have a lot...or are lazy.
+You can achieve the same effect by calling `db.printShardingStatus()` but it requires manually parsing the output to see if the counts are balanced for all your collections, which could be difficult if you have a lot...or are lazy.
 This script does it for you and makes it clear.

 Requirements
 ------------